-Construction companies work under a great deal of risk, relying on many different groups of people to supply labour and materials to a certain level of quality in order to keep a project going.
-Because of this risk, they are protected under the Construction Lien Act (the “CLA”) in order to be able to enforce their rights if there is a breakdown in cooperation.
+Construction companies, contractors and subcontractors work under a great deal of risk, relying on many different groups of people to supply labour and materials to a certain degree of quality to keep a project going.
+Because of the involved risk, they are protected under the Construction Lien Act (the “CLA”) if there is a breakdown in cooperation.

-Construction liens, like construction, can be very complicated.
-It’s important to contact a lawyer who can quickly and efficiently work through the details and do what must be done, salvaging your interests and ensuring that your own losses are minimized.
+Construction liens, like the construction field itself, can be very complicated.
+It’s essential to contact a lawyer who can quickly and efficiently work through the details and do what must be done, salvaging your interests and ensuring that your losses are minimized.

 A lien-related dispute may escalate over many issues, including:

 - Breach of trust claims, when money that is paid to a contractor to pay a subcontractor is used for a different purpose

 - If a contractor or subcontractor has a claim for a lien, it must enforce those lien rights within strictly specified time limits, or risk losing them.